-Here we are sharing a list of some Best Android Application Testing Tools for your reference.
+List of the Best Android Application Testing Tools for your reference:

 Nowadays automated tests are used during almost every testing process.
 This is not surprising, as properly organized automated testing greatly reduces the time needed for a testing process, excludes errors and omissions in tests execution caused by a human factor.

 There is a wide choice of tools for automation.
 Some of them are free, some are rather expensive.
 Some automation tools were created years ago; some have just appeared on the market.
 Each tool is unique and possesses certain characteristics.

 Wide choice of available automation tools makes it difficult to select the most suitable ones for a project.
 The problem is that hardly any of the existing tools fully corresponds to project requirements.

 In Order to Make Automated Tests Effective and Profitable One Should: